HunterGhost27/Stats-Configurator/Documentation/Extensive-Documentation.md

 ![stats-configurator-item](https://imgur.com/BagN95a.png)

 The _"Stats-Configurator"_ item is granted to the player (host-character) automatically as soon as they load into a game after activating this mod.
 The item is used to activate the _mod-menu dialog_.
+If you lose the item somehow, you can reacquire it using the `!S7_Config AddConfigurator` [console-command](#console-commands).

 ![ModMenu](https://imgur.com/sADorrm.png)